GenomicsAotearoa/RNA-seq-workshop/4.Differential_Expression/README.md

 - Note: I have now aligned the data for ALL CHROMOSOMES and generated counts, so we are working with data from all 7127 genes.

-*Let's look at our dataset and manipulate is as we prepare for differential expression.*
+*Let's look at our dataset and manipulate it is as we prepare for differential expression.*

 ```